 Iioka Lighthouse (Asahi City) stands above the sea on top of the 60-meter high Byobugaura cliffs, a coastline often referred to as “The Dover of the East.”
 This vantage point makes the lighthouse grounds a perfect spot to enjoy magnificent ocean views.
 There is also an observatory where you can look out over the ports and coastal plains of Asahi City.
-Stick around for the sunset too, as this place chosen as having one of top 100 sunsets in Japan.
+Stick around for the sunset too, as this location was chosen as having one of the top 100 sunsets in Japan.

 Sunosaki Lighthouse (Tateyama City) is a registered “Tangible Cultural Property” of Japan, and serves as Chiba’s guiding light for ships making their way into Tokyo Bay.
 On clear days, visitors here are also treated with a chance to see Mt.
 Fuji and the Miura Peninsula on the other side of Tokyo Bay.
-If you’re looking to spend a night down by the sea, the lighthouse is conveniently located next to the luxurious Hotel Sunosaki Kazenosho: https://www.visitchiba.jp/things/hotel-sunosaki-kazenosho/
+If you’re looking to spend a night down by the sea, the lighthouse is conveniently located next to the luxurious Hotel Sunosaki Kazenosho: visitchiba.jp/things/hotel-sunosaki-kazenosho/

 9576 Inubosaki, Choshi City